tourhunter-com/help-tourhunter-com/_articles-en/how_to_assign_resource_for_a_session.md

 ## **Step 7**

-Setup non required information in other fields such as:
+Setup:
 - "Name Label" - nickname for resource category which will be added;
-- "Use for" - the type of a transfer resource;
+- "Use for" - the type of a resource;
 - "Auto select" - the type of calculating of a resource while booking is creates;
 - "Apply to" - resource will be applied only for present session or for all sessions of that tour.